 Inspired by Lee’s own childhood in Alabama, To Kill a Mockingbird features one of literature’s towering symbols of integrity and righteousness in the character of AtticusFinch, based on Lee’s own father.
 The character of Scout, based on herself, has come to define youthful innocence – and its inevitable loss – for generation after generation of readers around the world.
 The play tells the story of young Scout and her father Atticus Finch, a lawyer tasked with defending a local, Tom Robinson, who is accused of rape.
 The novel explores justice and racial tension in a small Southern town.

-Preview performances begin May 21, 2020 at the West End Gielgud Theatre with opening night on June 11, 2020.
+Performances at the West End Gielgud Theatre.
 For more information and to purchase tickets, please click here.